-Finally, the Company maintains that it is highly satisfied with the diversification and strength of its insurance portfolio and its reinsurance panel and therefore these risks are well mitigated.
+Finally, the Company maintains that it is highly satisfied with the diversification and strength of its insurance portfolio and its reinsurance panel and therefore the risks modelled in the stress tests are well mitigated.

 D. Valuation for Solvency Purposes

 In general, Solvency II valuation requires a market consistent approach to the valuation of assets and liabilities.